hendrikschilling/FASP/README.md

 Please refer to [Surface Volume Predicion links at the beginning of this document.](#surface-volume-prediction).

 ## VC3D & tracing tools
-The code is available at: https://github.com/hendrikschilling/volume-cartographer under the dev-next branch.
+The code is available at: https://github.com/hendrikschilling/volume-cartographer under the dev-next branch.<br>
-Please refer to the refer to the "jammy.Dockerfile" to see a list of all dependencies or to build a docker image based on ubuntu 22.04.
+Please refer to the refer to the "jammy.Dockerfile" to see a list of all dependencies or to build a docker image based on ubuntu 22.04.<br>
 In addition it is recommended to use a git version of ceres-solver together with a [Nvidia cudss](https://developer.nvidia.com/cudss) installation to accelerate the large area tracing and the inpainting/flattening.

 ## Ink detection

-Ink detection is based on the original GP ink detection (which could also be used instead).
+Ink detection is based on the original GP ink detection (which could also be used instead).<br>
 The fork is found at https://github.com/hendrikschilling/Vesuvius-Grandprize-Winner and installation requirements are unchanged.

 # Misc

 ## HW/SW configuration
-All steps above following the volume surface prediction were achieved using:
+All steps below following the volume surface prediction (so step 2-7) were achieved using:

 - AMD 5950x
 - Nvidia 3090
 - 64GB DDR4 RAM + 256GB swap
 - Transcend TS2TMTE220S SSD
 - a collection of HDDs in a BTRFS RAID1

 SW environment:

 - Cuda 12.7
 - cudss 12.5.4
 - pytorch 2.5.4